-Let’s just state from the outset that these recommendations are based solely on what C.H. likes.
-(T.S. prefers mixed drinks) He is neither a whiskey somme nor a snob.
-The descriptions that follow will be lucky to contain any tasting notes because until marriage his tasting range was between Taco Bell and Freschetta Pizza.
+Let’s just state from the outset that these recommendations are based solely on what I like.
+I am neither a whiskey somme nor a snob.
+The descriptions that follow will be lucky to contain any truly inspired tasting notes because until marriage my tasting palate was between Taco Bell and Freschetta Pizza.
 These are also the bottles I am able to have reliably in my own collection.
 Since they will be brief, read them in the voice of Ron Swanson in your head.
 It will make them sound more assured.

 Old Forester 1920 – It’s good.

 Michter’s (Bourbon not the American Whiskey and not the Sour Mash.
 Though the latter gives the bourbon a run for it’s money)- Friendly but quirky lots of vanilla it holds it own with a cigar I run a distinct risk of drinking it too often.

 Hulling Station Straight Bourbon – It has a spice but finishes kind of flat.
-I am not giving this a shout out because it is mixed here in Memphis, but because I frequently drink at Hammer and Ale a table away from Alex Castle the head distiller at Old Dominick.
-Where this is from.
+I am not giving this a shout out because it is mixed here in Memphis, but because I frequently drink at Hammer and Ale a table away from Alex Castle the head distiller at Old Dominick where this is from.
 She is very cool, and kind of scares me.

 Wild Turkey 101 – Don’t judge me.
 It’s affordable and good.

 Wild Turkey Rare Breed – A strong contender for second place in my heart after the OF 1920, plus one proof point higher!

-Eagle Rare – Calm down Buffalo Trace people, and yes I know about Weller, all of them but they are over priced now.
+Colonel E. H. Taylor Small Batch – Calm down Buffalo Trace people, and yes I know about Weller, all of them but they are over priced now.
 The Colonel is aggressive and orangey.
 You shouldn’t mix it into a mint julep because it is so good neat, but also, you should mix it in a mint julep.

 Old Ezra 7 Year – This one appears and disappears on shelves, there are usually hundreds stacked in their boxes on the end of an isle or none to be had for love nor money.
 If you find two send me one.
 It has a dry hazelnut and toffee flavor and stands out from the richer sweater bourbons.

 Scotch (Single Malt unless stated otherwise)